Rapid spread of BMSB calls for extra vigilanceBiosecurity

 Protect your farm

-The National pest & disease outbreaks site – outbreaks.gov.au – has information about BMSB and current responses.
+The National pest & disease outbreaks site – outbreak.gov.au – has information about BMSB and current responses.